DuDosiNka38/Venew/README.md

 Anyone can see the feed.
 Registered users can define regions of interest.

 Todo:
+Add chat.
-Page for a place (with all related info and posts) Notifications
+Page for a place (with all related info and posts).
+Notifications.
-Edit/delete place
+Edit/delete place.
-Edit/delete post
+Edit/delete post.
-Edit/delete user
+Edit/delete user.
-Add comments
+Add comments.